mantczakaus/ont_amplicon/README.md

 ### HTML report
 An html summary report is generated for each sample, incorporating sample metadata, QC before and after preprocessing, blast results and coverage statistics.
 It also provides a link to the bam files generated when ampping back to consensus.
-The current proposed structure of the report can be found at: https://miro.com/app/board/uXjVLghknb4=/.

 ## Output files
 The output files will be saved under the results folder by default.
 This can be changed by setting the `outdir` parameter.